We support your licensing agreements and help safeguard brands from dilution.

 We have established efficient systems and productive relationships with U.S. Customs and Border Protection (CBP) and customs agencies worldwide that have led to the worldwide seizure of counterfeited goods – worth millions of dollars – in recent years.

 Protecting technology-related trademarks is a major practice focus, and our trademark enforcement services are applicable to a range of industries and products including:

 - Computer Hardware

 - Sporting Equipment

 We closely align enforcement programs with the budgetary and business needs of each client.
 Beyond preventing counterfeited goods from entering the market, our tailored approach to customs enforcement programs supports clients’ licensing agreements and safeguards brands from dilution.

-Evaluating the legitimacy of trademarks does not require a legal opinion and some clients view our cost-effective services as more economical than those provided by legal advisors, as an alternative to maintaining in-house departments, or working in conjunction with legal advisors when required.
-However, Miller Kaplan’s well-established and ready-to-act team easily collaborates with clients’ legal advisors when a widely coordinated customs enforcement strategy is required.
+Evaluating the legitimacy of trademarks does not require a legal opinion and some clients view our cost-effective services as more economical than those provided by legal advisors or by maintaining in-house departments.
+However, our well-established and ready-to-act team easily collaborates with clients’ legal advisors when a widely coordinated customs enforcement strategy is required.

 The U.S. government enforces trademarks, without charge to individuals and businesses, as part of its control of imported and exported goods.
-However, given the high volume of goods trafficking across the borders regulated by U.S. customs officials, it is a difficult task.
+Given the high volume of goods trafficking across the borders regulated by U.S. customs officials, though, this is an arduous task.

 When customs officials are made aware that our clients actively pursue misappropriation of their trademarks, seizure activity noticeably increases.
 To support government efforts and make the protection of our clients’ goods a higher priority for inspecting agencies, our partners and staff educate customs officials on the proper use of our clients’ registered trademarks and locations for counterfeit manufacturing.